Here's to the GIF! Want to capture a scrolling web page as a GIF? We've got just the right tool for you - with a few reaction GIFs thrown in for fun.

 - You might need to visually check a lot of web pages to see how they look or behave, for design or UX reasons.
 If you need to do this regularly, you probably won't want to do it manually.

 So there are two solid reasons.
-We're pretty sure you can come up with some of your own ideas, if you think deeply about it.
+We're pretty sure you can come up with some of your own ideas if you think deeply about it.
 Now let's give you the knowledge you need to carry out the task.

 Step-by-step guide to capturing a scrolling web page as a GIF

 First of all, welcome to Apify, a platform where you can automate anything that can be done manually in a web browser.
 It's really easy to make a scrolling GIF of any web page using one of Apify's hundreds of ready-to-use web scraping and automation tools.
 You just need to follow these few steps.

 What next?
 If you liked GIF Scroll Animation, you might love two other image-y actors.
 Check them out: